Greer Asylum Attorney

-Persons who believe they could face persecution or violence in their home country as a result of one or more qualifying factors can seek asylum in the United States.
+Persons who believe they could face persecution or violence in their home country due to one or more qualifying factors can seek asylum in the United States.
 The Refugee Act of 1980 enshrines these rights and protections for asylum seekers.
-Those who successfully gain asylum status – called asylees – enjoy numerous benefits in the U.S. and cannot be sent back to their home country.
+In addition, those who successfully gain asylum status – called asylees – enjoy numerous benefits in the U.S. and cannot be sent back to their home country.

-Successfully obtaining asylum status is extremely challenging and often requires skilled legal assistance.
-New laws, rules, and protocols are frequently introduced with changing immigration priorities, making understanding how to efficiently and pragmatically seek asylum extremely confusing.
+Successfully obtaining asylum status is exceptionally challenging and often requires skilled legal assistance.
+In addition, new laws, rules, and protocols are frequently introduced with changing immigration priorities, making understanding how to efficiently and pragmatically seek asylum extremely confusing.

 Our Greer asylum defense lawyers at Colón Law Firm has a full knowledge of the evolving nature of asylum in the United States and can guide you through each phase of the process.
 Whether you are proactively seeking asylum or need to use it as a defense in your deportation proceeding, our team is ready to fight for your right to be protected.

 One cannot simply seek asylum under any circumstance.
 They must meet specific qualifications based on their relationship with their home country.
 The idea behind asylum is that you are seeking sanctuary in the United States from harm that is likely to befall you if you were returned to your home country.
 Asylum seekers must have “well-founded” fear of persecution or violence in their home country as a result of their:

 - Political Opinion

 If an individual sincerely believes and can produce evidence demonstrating they would face persecution in their home country due to their Christian faith, for example, they would likely meet some of the essential qualifications of asylum in the United States.
 In addition, political opinions and membership in a social group can encompass everything from belonging to a country’s opposition party to openly advocating for women’s rights.